bobbyvivian/IntroToWebDev24/Midterm/MidtermPresentation.md

 # Project:
 My portfolio consists of a nav bar with 3 different pages: Projects, Personal, and About.
 All of them have different layouts for content, and when you resize the page, they all react differently.
+The images and text are in and I made sure to include a lot of hover effects for interactivity.

 # Code Snippet: Using keyframes